peterroe/wasm-rust-demo/README.md

 ### Build

-Now you can build the project
+Now you can build the project.

 ```shell
 $ cargo build --target wasm32-unknown-unknown
 ```

-The above command will generage `digets.wasm` file in `target/wasm32-unknown-unknown/debug/` directory.
+The above command will generate `digets.wasm` file in `target/wasm32-unknown-unknown/debug/` directory.

 ### Convert wasm to javascript